Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/triple-secure.md

 r = 132846951895793538897077555403967847542050766700952197146228251113081712319440889155149846202888542648969351063239105740434095718011829001684551658508591803707420131965877374781379009502046474415909376904718002094203010990824838428607725944298259738507797326637681632441750845743202171364832477389321609195337
 ```

-Now we can proceed to decrypt the flag
+Now we can proceed to decrypt the flag.

 ### Decrypt and get the flag